mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 Add a [Font Awesome](http://fontawesome.io/) icon field type to Advanced Custom Fields.

 * Optionally set a default icon
-* Returns Icon Element, or Icon Class, or Object include class, element, and unicode value
+* Returns Icon Element, or Icon Class, or an Object including the class, element, and unicode value
 * Optionally enqueues Font Awesome in footer

 = Compatibility =